FlavScheidt/sntrippled/README.md

 # Attention

-This is a modified version of the rippled 1.7 validator protocol.
-Do not use it.
+This is a modified version of the rippled 1.7 validator protocol forked from version 1.7.
+The modifications allow the connection of different broadcast frameworks for studying the strategies to enhance the performance of the XRPL directly on the overlay.

 # The XRP Ledger